Ch!pz: Career

 In April 2006, they released a new single in the Netherlands, Gangstertown.
 Two months after the release of the single, that peaked at number five in the Dutch Top 40, an EP was also released, Past:Present:Future (Part 1).
 Also, a music video was shot for Waikiki Beach, but was not released on the single.
 In late September, their latest single, One Day When I Grow Up was released.
 The single entered the Dutch charts at number 29 and climbed up to peak at number seven.
 A second EP, Past:Present:Future (Part 2), was released in November 2006.

 "Cowboy" was released in the United Kingdom on 12 February 2007, while Ch!pz in Black was slated for a 26 March release.

-In December 2007, they released a new song, Make a Big Splash, entering at number three.
+In December 2007, they released a new song, Make a Big Splash.
 After that, they made a TV programme titled Chipz Dance Xperienz, in which they showed their choreographies.
-After that, to support the programme, in September 2008, they released CDX (Chipz Dance Xperienz), their new album, preceded by the single Dance Xperienz.
+To support the programme, in September 2008, they released CDX (Chipz Dance Xperienz).

 Ch!pz continued to tour during 2009 and 2010, their final concert was on 27 November 2010.
 During this time, there were plans for a new album, The New Adventures of Ch!pz, and a new single was in the works.
 But the management didn't think a new 'Ch!pz' album would be successful, so future releases were cancelled.

 The band members tried to legally acquire rights to the "Ch!pz" name but were unsuccessful.
 They then disbanded on 1 January 2011, with the official announcement following on 3 January 2011.